-Our post office moved locations (across the parking lot) late last year and the new location is in an Art Deco building.
+Rutland’s old post office was a gem.
+Sadly, due to efficiency and ADA compliance, it moved locations (across the parking lot) late last year and its new location is in an Art Deco building.
 The exterior features glazed terra cotta blocks in colorful geometric patterns and verde antique marble insets.
 It’s purportedly Vermont’s only Art Deco building.
-The move was necessary for efficiency and ADA compliance.

-The space remains the lobby for judicial court but I sure do miss waiting in line in our beautiful ole’ post office.
-You entered the building via a marble staircase and the lobby was filled with murals, detailed moldings, a welcoming blue painted ceiling and dark mahogany wood accented by brightly polished brass.
+But I sure do miss the beautiful old space.
+After entering the building via a marble staircase, I never minded waiting in line in the lobby.
+It was filled with murals, detailed moldings, a welcoming blue painted ceiling and dark mahogany wood accented by brightly polished brass.

-There are a series of murals by a Vermont native (Bellows Falls), Stephen Belaski.
-The oil on canvas paintings share the same historic subject matter, a theme of freedom & unity: Ethan Allen (the leader of the Green Mountain Boys during the American Revolution…..NOT the furniture store) an assembly of mountain fighters, the flogging of a NY landgrabber by Vermont landowners, the freeing of the first slave in Vermont, and Benedict Arnold aboard his ship on Lake Champlain.
+The murals were painted by a Vermont native of Bellows Falls named Stephen Belaski.
+The oil on canvas paintings each share the same theme of freedom & unity: Ethan Allen (the leader of the Green Mountain Boys during the American Revolution…..NOT the furniture store), an assembly of mountain fighters, the flogging of a NY land-grabber by Vermont landowners, the freeing of the first slave in Vermont, and Benedict Arnold aboard his ship on Lake Champlain.

-We are entering an economic period of uncertainty and I would be delighted to see a similar program employing artists and uplifting spirits along the way.
-Murals such as those proudly displayed in our former post office, are a “reminder of a time in our country’s history when dreams were not allowed to be destroyed by economic disaster.”
+This sounds beneficial to our current times.
+Since we are entering an economic period of uncertainty, I would be delighted to see a similar program employing artists while uplifting spirits along the way.
+Murals like the ones proudly displayed in our former post office are a “reminder of a time in our country’s history when dreams were not allowed to be destroyed by economic disaster.”

 Have a well-designed day,